algb12/Commentia/README.md

   * German (Germany)/Deutsch (Deutschland): `de-DE.php`
   * French (France)/Français (France): `fr-FR.php`

-### <a name='switch-language'>Switching the front-end language</a>
+###<a name='switch-language'>Switching the front-end language</a>

-In order to switch the front-end language, all that has to be done is a modification of one line in the `/commentia-dir/app/data/config.php` file.
+In order to switch the front-end language, all that has to be done is a modification of one line in the `/commentia_dir/app/data/config.php` file.
 The lexicon locale, `LEX_LOCALE`, is always the name of the language file _without_ the `.php` extension.

 The name of the language file always adheres to the language tag according to the [RFC 5646](https://tools.ietf.org/html/rfc5646 'RFC 5646 standard') standard, with the extension `.php` appended to it.